Updated April 25, 2023

-Learn to Code For Beginners – In this day and age, learning to code can give you a huge edge.
-We live in a time where IT has become ubiquitous.
-Almost every field of work and industry has either embraced or is seriously considering the inclusion of concepts like Big Data, IT, web development, and so on.
-A bit of coding knowledge can take you a long way.
+In this day and age, learning to code can give you a huge edge.
+We live in a time when IT has become ubiquitous.
+Almost every field of work and industry has embraced or seriously considered, including concepts like Big Data, IT, web development, etc. A bit of coding knowledge can take you a long way.

 Let’s understand these components by describing the entire process of a user visiting a website.
 First, they type in your website address or URL.
 Once they press enter, the browser sends a request via the internet to a machine that runs the website.
 This machine is the server.

-Web Servers are software on your server that receives and sends requests and responses from and to the user.
-The requests and response are usually in Hyper Text Markup Language (HTML), which is the universal language on the internet.
-Nginx an Apache are popular web servers.
-While you do not have to get your hands dirty too much on web servers, you do need to know how to at least restart the server, since server issues are the most type of problem faced by any web developer or website operator faces.
+- Web Server: Web Servers are software on your server that receives and sends requests and responses from and to the user.
+The requests and responses are usually in HyperText Markup Language (HTML), the universal language on the internet.
+Nginx and Apache are popular web servers.
+While you do not have to get your hands dirty too much on web servers, you need to know how to restart the server since server issues are the type of problem any web developer or website operator faces.
 So now we know what a server and web server do.
 The user sends a request to the server, and it’s time for the server to respond.
 The server must deliver data specific to the client’s request and display it in a format its web browser understands.
 How does it do that?
 It sends the request to our next major component: the web application framework.

-Web application frameworks are probably the most important component for a web developer.
-They are responsible for receiving requests and generating a HTML page to be sent back to the user.
+- Web Application Framework: Web application frameworks are probably the most important component for a web developer.
+They are responsible for receiving requests and generating an HTML page to be sent back to the user.
 All the work is done here.
-Ruby on Rails and Django, built in Python, are popular examples and the best ones to start with.
-When we talk about best code to learn for beginners, this is where you would spend most of your time because this is where all the coding will happen.
-It is not super-critical to learn each and every detail about the framework that you choose; you’ll get the hang of it over time and practice.
+Ruby on Rails and Django, the built-in Python, are popular and best examples.
+When we talk about the best code to learn for beginners, you will spend most of your time because all the coding will happen.
+It is not super-critical to learn every detail about the framework you choose; you’ll get the hang of it over time and practice.
 You need to know enough to develop data structures and loops.
 For tools, you can do most of your programming on Textmate.
 GitHub is a good option for managing your revisions.
 So, the web app framework does all the hard work but doesn’t store the data.
 Where is all the databased?
 At the database: our next major component.

-Databases store all the data for your website and web application.
-They are like really huge Excel spreadsheets with row after row of data.
+- Database: Databases store all the data for your website and web application.
+They are like really massive Excel spreadsheets with row after row of data.
 MySQL is one of the most popular databases.
 While you should learn to run basic queries off the database and how to alter the structure, you can use the framework itself to control how to interact with the database.
 So you have the web app framework to create your HTML pages and send them back to the web server.
 But you must still develop the HTML and CSS templates, which comprise the next major component.

 The production environment is where the live version of your website will be located.
 This is what your user will be able to access.
 You work on your development environment and then push the final product onto the production environment.

-More Acronyms and terms
+3. More Acronyms and Terms

 There are a lot of other acronyms and terms used regularly while coding.
-Now that you know the major components, however, these acronyms should be much easier to understand and fit into the larger picture.
+Now that you know the major components, these acronyms should be much easier to understand and fit into the larger picture.
 Here is a look at some of the most popular ones: